-Even if you only have one day on Heron Island, you’ll get to see many exciting things.
-In the first 24hrs of our visit, we had already gone scuba diving and snorkelling, and we saw turtles, sharks, rays, stunning corals and an uncountable number of colourful fish.
+Even with just one day to spend on Heron Island, there are plenty of exciting things to see and do.
+During our first 24 hours on the island, we had already gone scuba diving and snorkelling, where we had the pleasure of seeing turtles, sharks, rays, stunning corals, and an abundance of colourful fish.

-Some prefer to relax and enjoy the views from the beach.
-But if you want to experience the best of Heron Island in a short time, you’ll need to be prepared for a hectic program.
+While some visitors may prefer to simply relax and take in the beautiful beach views, those who are looking to experience the best of Heron Island in a short amount of time should be prepared for a busy schedule.

-How to see the most of Heron Island in one day
+How to see most of Heron Island in one day

-Once on the jetty, open your eyes.
-It is your fist opportunity to spot wildlife.
-Rays, sharks and turtles often swim in the harbour or under the jetty.
+Once you’ve reached the jetty, keep an eye out for wildlife such as rays, sharks, and turtles that often swim in the harbour or under the jetty.

-Your stay on Heron Island starts with a briefing from the naturalist on site.
-It’s a great opportunity to learn a few things about the place, especially if you are not familiar with the Great Barrier Reef and how to protect it.
-Make sure you listen to the guided activities that are offered that night or the next morning.
-If you’re a bird lover, you may want to sign up for the bird walk for example.
+Your stay on Heron Island will commence with a briefing from the on-site naturalist, giving you an ideal chance to learn more about the area, particularly if you’re not familiar with the Great Barrier Reef and its preservation.
+Be sure to listen to which guided activities are offered that evening or the following morning.
+If you’re a bird enthusiast, you may want to consider joining the bird walk for example.

-You can snorkel from the island, but it’s recommended to check out the reef a little bit further.
-The boat trips are not long and take you to beautiful coral walls and commits.
+You can certainly go snorkelling from the island, but it’s highly recommended that you explore the reef a bit further out.
+The boat trips are not very long and take you to stunning coral walls and reefs.

 Are you covered for scuba diving by your travel insurance?
 It’s worth double-checking.
 If not, I recommend DAN (Divers Alert Network) for those who dive regularly.
 WorldNomads* and Covermore* also make it easy to add adventurous activities like scuba diving to your plan.

-As you get out of the water after your snorkelling session, stay for a little bit longer near the jetty.
+After your snorkelling session, stay for a little bit longer near the jetty.
 It’s one of the best spots to watch the sunset, but some will argue that Baillie’s Bar is better as you can enjoy a fresh drink while watching the sky changing colours.

 Then, it’s already time to check out.
 You can leave your main bags at reception or in front of your room (if instructed).
-Keep your day bag with you so you can continue to enjoy the few hours left on the island. you want to keep with you all your scuba or snorkelling equipment, clothes to wear for the trip back to the continent and the beach towels from the resort.
+Keep your day bag with you so you can continue to enjoy the island for the remaining few hours.
+Don’t forget to keep with you all your scuba or snorkelling gear, clothes for the journey back to the mainland, and the beach towels provided by the resort.